1. Accept or decline offer

 - language certification, if applicable.

-STEP 3 - Choose the payment method
+STEP 3 - Read the refund policy

 3. Prepare your high school documents for the enrolment to undergraduate programs